metalshark/spec/SPEC.md

 - Header: The bracketed declaration for arrays, optionally followed by a field list, and terminating with a colon; e.g., key[3]: or items[2]{a,b}:.
 - Field list: Brace-enclosed, delimiter-separated list of field names for tabular arrays: {f1<delim>f2}.
 - List item: A line beginning with "- " at a given depth representing an element in an expanded array.
-- Length marker: Optional "#" prefix for array lengths in headers, e.g., [#3].
-Decoders MUST accept and ignore it semantically.

 ### 1.5 Delimiter Terms